-As bonds qualify as publicly offered securities, their issue is subject to the prospectus requirement laid down in the German Securities Prospectus Act (Wertpapierprospektgesetz; "WpPG").
-The prospectus must have certain minimum contents and is subject to the approval of the German Federal Financial Supervisory Authority (Bundesanstalt für Finanzdienstleistungsaufsicht; "BaFin").
+As bonds qualify as publicly offered securities, their issuance is subject to the prospectus requirement laid down in the German Securities Prospectus Act (Wertpapierprospektgesetz, WpPG).
+The prospectus must have certain minimum contents and is subject to the approval of the German Federal Financial Supervisory Authority (BaFin license).

 Although the WpPG provides for some exemptions from the prospectus requirement, mid cap bonds usually do not meet the preconditions to qualify for such exemptions.
 In case of a bond issue in Germany, the prospectus must mainly describe the risk factors associated with the bond and the issuer's business activity and provide financial information on the issuer in an easily analyzable and comprehensible form.
 Utmost care and professional advice are essential when it comes to drawing up the prospectus because an incorrect or defective prospectus may trigger the issuer's liability if an investor has suffered damage as a result of the information provided in the prospectus.